DanupongBu/FracReconNet/README.md

 ### Dependencie
 * Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
-* Jupyter-lab is recommended to run the program with K3D visualization libraries compatibility
+* Jupyter-lab is recommended to run the program with K3D libraries compatibility

 ### Installation